 It’s a great budget solution – you save a lot of money on rent and accommodation, one of the biggest expenses while traveling.
 This is ideal, especially if you’re a digital nomad!

-You get to know the daily life and the neighborhood very well of the place where you’re living and it’s a good way to meet new people and make new friends.
-If you’re an animal lover but you can’t have pets, you get to have a temporary pet!
+You get to know the daily life and the neighborhood very well in the place where you’re living, and it’s a good way to meet new people and make new friends.
+If you’re an animal lover but can’t have pets, you can still have a temporary pet!

 Cons of House Sitting?

-You’re taking care of the home and pet(s) of someone else so if something happens to the house or the pet, it’s your responsibility!
-You usually don’t really know the place or the people who you’re housesitting for.
-It could happen that you end up not liking the area but you can’t leave as you made an agreement.
+You’re taking care of the home and pet(s) of someone else, so if something happens to the house or the pet, it’s your responsibility!
+You usually don’t really know the place or the people for whom you’re housesitting.
+It’s possible that you may end up not liking the area, but you can’t leave since you’ve made an agreement.

 What’s been the biggest or best adventure so far?

-I made a 3-year overland journey from Ireland all the way to Kyrgyzstan in Central Asia, solely by hitchhiking.
+I undertook a 3-year overland journey from Ireland to Kyrgyzstan in Central Asia, covering over 10,000 kilometers, solely by hitchhiking.

 How do you decide on a destination?

-I’m an outdoor person so I usually seek destinations that offer great outdoor activities such as hiking, kayaking, diving,… I also have a thing for places that aren’t on the radar yet of many people, such as Kyrgyzstan and Tajikistan.
+I’m an outdoor person, so I usually seek destinations that offer great outdoor activities such as hiking, kayaking, diving,… I also have a fondness for places that aren’t yet on the radar of many people, such as Kyrgyzstan and Tajikistan.

 The climate is also important to me.
 I usually travel to sunny destinations where I can work and spend a lot of time outside.